-Diagnosis, treatment planning, and the recovery process for the alcoholic/addict and family members will be the focus of this class which will examine the "disease" model of addictions treatment and the utilization of twelve-step support groups in the treatment of the recovering person and the family members.
+Diagnosis, treatment planning, and the recovery process for the alcoholic/addict and family members will be the focus of this class which will examine the "disease" model of addictions treatment and the utilization of 12-step support groups in the treatment of the recovering person and the family members.
 Other compulsive diseases will be discussed, such as sexual addiction and eating disorders.
-3 hours.
+3 bours.

-647 Counseling in the Local Church The Department
+647 Counseling in the Local Church Barnes